 In the event that a situation arises, either on or off campus, that in the judgment of the Director of Campus Safety or Vice President of Student Life constitutes an ongoing or continuing threat, a campus-wide 'timely warning' will be issued.
-This warning will be communicated by either the Director of Campus Safety, Director of Marketing and Communications.
+This warning will be communicated by either the Director of Campus Safety, Director of Marketing and Communications, or the Dean of Students.
 If an emergency message is needed after hours, the Administrator on Call (Dean of Students, Associate Dean of Students, Director of Campus Safety) will send the message via LC Alerts (phone/text/voicemail alert) and campus e-mail that will be sent to students, faculty, and staff as well as posted flyers in appropriate campus facilities.
+Pursuant to the Clery Act, Louisburg College is required to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation occurring on the campus that involves an immediate threat to the health or safety of students or employees.
+Examples of significant emergencies or dangerous situations include an approaching tornado, hurricane or other extreme weather, gas leaks, explosions, chemical spills, and armed intruder, terrorist attacks, rioting, or bomb threats.